-A portion of the tuition is earmarked by the Alabama Community College System for retirement of debt and cannot be refunded.
+A portion of the tuition is earmarked by the State Board of Education for retirement of debt and cannot be refunded.
 This non-refundable tuition is \$37 for students taking 9 or more hours, \$30 for students taking 6-8 hours, and \$22 for students taking fewer than 6 hours.